keithrbennett/keithrbennett.github.io/_posts/2009-02-26-jruby-a-better-language-for-the-java-virtual-machine.md

 }
 ```

-Here&#8217;s how the class is used to enable the Fahrenheit to Celsius conversion only when there is a number in the Fahrenheit text field:
+Here's how the class is used to enable the Fahrenheit to Celsius conversion only when there is a number in the Fahrenheit text field:

 ```java
 fahrTextField.getDocument().addDocumentListener(new SimpleDocumentListener() {